kflu/serman/README.md

    file (`app.xml`) to describe the service.
 2. The developer uploads the application to the machine using whatever preferable way it is.
-3. The developer run `serman install app.xml` to install and start the service.
+3. The developer runs `serman install app.xml` to install and start the service.
-4. The developer run `serman uninstall app` to uninstall the service.
+4. The developer runs `serman uninstall app` to uninstall the service.

 ### Benefits

 Usually, it takes a lot of effort or boilerplate to write a service.
-With `serman`, all it takes in extra is a simple manifest file.
-And the developer can focus on the app itself.
+With `serman`, all it takes in addition to the app itself is a simple manifest file, allowing the developer to better focus on the app.

-A sample manifest file looks like this:
+An example manifest file looks like this ([document][2]):

     <service>
       <id>hello</id>